 Singapore is a city unlike any other.
-And while Crazy Rich Asians captures the beauty of Singapore… it doesn’t quite capture the essence.
+And while Crazy Rich Asians capture the beauty of Singapore… it doesn’t quite capture the essence.
 In a city that is young, having only becoming independent in 1965, it has since become a booming and innovative city.
 A place where there are cameras on every street corner.
 Chewing gum is illegal, while public caning is legal.
 And where buildings are disinfected down almost every night.
-It’s a small island off of Malaysia, yet it feels as though you’re on a different planet all together.
+It’s a small island off of Malaysia, yet it feels as though you’re on a different planet altogether.

 In a country where “supertrees” are the norm.
 And the highway from the airport into the city can be torn down in 20 minutes to allow a plane to emergently touch down; it’s a sci-fi lovers fantasyland.
 And although I’m not a sci-fi lover… I am hooked.
 Singapore has completely enthralled me.

 One thing that stands out about Singapore is the melting pot of cultures that have come together to make it what it is.
-From the Chinese, to the Malays, Indians, and Arabs.
+From the Chinese to the Malays, Indians, and Arabs.
 Singapore is truly a melting pot of cultures with each ethnicity being represented.
 You’ll find Little India representing the Indian culture.
 Kampong Glam representing the Malay-Muslim population.
 Chinatown celebrating the Chinese culture, and more.
 So while 48 hours in Singapore is enough to give you a taste of the best Singapore has to offer; it will still leave you wanting more.

 How to Spend 48 Hours in Singapore